Tanvii13/InSem1Project/README.md

 ./InSem1Project

 ## Screenshot
-Below is a screenshot of the game in action:
+Below is a screenshot of the game:

 ![Snake Game Screenshot](Screenshot%202025-02-10%20185727.png)

 ## Conclusion
 The Snake game is a simple yet engaging project that demonstrates fundamental programming concepts such as linked lists, input handling, collision detection, and game loops.
-By modifying and enhancing these components, developers can create more complex versions of the game with additional features such as multiple difficulty levels, power-ups, and different game modes.
 This game serves as an excellent introduction to game development and logical thinking in programming.

 ## License
 This project is released under the MIT License, allowing for open-source usage and modification.
 Users are free to modify and distribute the game as long as proper credit is given to the original creator.